prokoudine/ardour-tutorial/content/getting-started/overview-of-the-interface/recorder-window/index.en.md

 {{< figure src="en/ardour7-recorder-input-new-names.png" alt="" >}}

+If you use [I/O plugins](https://manual.ardour.org/recording/io-plugins/), their inputs will be displayed next to track inputs.

 **Continuing**

 Finally, in the next section we'll take a quick look at the _Cue_ window that provides a familiar user interface to launching audio and MIDI clips.